-In respect of privately owned and managed boats and hire boats, BSS Examiners are required to follow these fifth edition BSS Examination Checking Procedures and so the consistent application of the Procedures by BSS Examiners will assessed against this edition from its launch date.
+In respect of hire boats, BSS Examiners are required to follow these fifth edition BSS Examination Checking Procedures and so the consistent application of the Procedures by BSS Examiners will assessed against this edition from its launch date.

-It is critical that BSS Examiners are familiar with the contents of this document to help ensure that the application of the BSS Requirements is consistent and accurate.
+It is critical that BSS Examiners and hire boat operator are familiar with the contents of this document to help ensure that the application of the BSS Requirements is consistent and accurate.